ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

 - Create a course and a programming exercise.

-Video showcasing how to create a programming exercise:

 .. raw:: html

     <iframe src="https://live.rbg.tum.de/w/artemisintro/34537?video_only=1&t=0" allowfullscreen="1" frameborder="0" width="600" height="350">
         Video of creating a programming exercise on TUM-Live.
     </iframe>

 - Log in as a student registered for that course and participate in the programming exercise, either from the online editor or by cloning the repository and pushing from your local environment.

-Video showcasing how to participate in a programming exercise from the online editor and from a local Git client:

 .. raw:: html